selig/qea/README.md

 </ul>
 For example:

-java -cp qeaOfflineMonitor-1.0.jar;qea-1.0.jar;qeaProperties-1.0.jar benchmark.competition.offline.QEAOfflineMain ExistsLeader.csv QEA_OFFLINE_ONE
+java -cp qeaBenchmark-1.0.jar;qea-1.0.jar;qeaProperties-1.0.jar qea.benchmark.competition.offline.QEAOfflineMain ExistsLeader.csv QEA_OFFLINE_ONE

 The following properties from the competition are available and related to the numbered properties in the competition:
 <ul>